The Hemony Brothers

 The Hemonys not only produced the purest euphonious bells of their time but were also the first to make chromatic carillons and extend their compass to more than three octaves.
 Thus, they developed the carillon into a complete musical instrument.

 Unfortunately, after the death of the Hemony brothers (Pieter died in 1680) no one was capable of attaining the same quality in bell founding and particularly in tuning, including their pupils (except perhaps Claes Noorden and Melchior de Haze, probably a Hemony pupil).
 Apart from the lack in true talent for bell founding, the decline of quality may have been due to the fact that the Hemonys, like other founders, jealously kept their art of tuning in secrecy (together with the physical composition of the bronze), later even called the "bell-founders" secret."
 Only a few founders, like Melchior de Haze (1632-1697) from Antwerp, Andreas Frans van den Gheyn (1696-c.1730) from Leuven and Willem Witlockx (d.
 1733), likewise from Antwerp, excelled in bell founding even though their tuning ability was inferior to that of the Hemonys.
 The death of Witlockx in 1733, certainly the most important founder of the time, marked the end of a true Golden Age of carillon history.
 At about the same time other founders of reputation, Alexius Jullien, Antoine Bernard and Jan Albert de Grave died as well.
-In the second half of the 18th century, only Andreas Jozef van den Gheyn, from the renowned bell founding family in Leuven, cast a number of good carillons; lighter in weight than those of the Hemonys, and higher in pitch.
+In the second half of the eighteenth century, only Andreas Jozef van den Gheyn, from the renowned bell founding family in Leuven, cast a number of good carillons; lighter in weight than those of the Hemonys, and higher in pitch.
 He was the last bell maker steeped in the art of tuning, and with his death in 1793, this art died too.

 With the French Revolution and the occupation of Europe by Napoleon that followed, many carillons were requisitioned in order to obtain material for casting cannons.
 In addition, the carillon declined in importance with the evolution of the bourgeois musical culture, which took place mainly in concert halls and private salons.
 The carillon's time-keeping function had also been superseded by the perfection of indoor clocks and pocket watches.
 Nevertheless the carillon never entirely vanished from the daily life in Holland and Flanders, and the traditional post of the municipal carillonneur was maintained by most of the towns.